 He had to go out in the early morning, before light broke.
 The guards were tired after a long night, less attentive.
 If he was not back before sunrise they would kill them both.

 Please, don’t, it’s too dangerous!
 His mother had begged him.
 She was asleep when he left.
 The hunger made him.
 He passed the guarded zone, but the forest was even worse.
 Landmines.
 There were landmines everywhere.

 The night was dark.
 No stars.
 No moon.
 Just darkness.
 That was good, he was more difficult to see.
 Mushrooms.
 He picked one up.
 Poisonous.
 He dropped it and moved on.
 Something moved.
 A spider.
 He went closer.
 It was not big enough to fill his stomach, but it would be a mouthful for his mother.
 He had to be careful.
 Kill it before it bit him.

-He he threw himself down.
+He threw himself down.
 She moved closer.
 A moan of suffering escaped her mouth as she passed right above him.
 Long.
 Deep.
 She was searching for blood.

 He lay there for a long time.
-She could be back.
+She could come back.
 She could be waiting.
 Light.
 Daybreak.
 He got up.
 Looking around, unsure if she was still there.
 He ran.
 He saw guards in the distance.
 He moved from bush to bush, crouching, creeping.
 His mother was still sleeping when he entered the hut.
 She would be hungry today as well.
 He had made it back, but he was not safe.
 They never were.